 For further details, see Teklu et al., 2017

 · · · · ·

 Galaxies in Clusters

 The effect of galactic orbits on a galaxy’s internal evolution within a galaxy cluster environment has been the focus of heated debate in recent years.
-To disentangle this relationship, we investigate the phase space, the velocity anisotropy, and the orbital evolution of cluster satellites.
-Through the use of the hydrodynamic cosmological simulation Magneticum Pathfinder, we evaluate the orbits of subhalos associated with 20 clusters.
+To disentangle this relationship, we investigate the phase space, the velocity anisotropy, and the orbital evolution of cluster satellite galaxies.
+Through the use of the hydrodynamic cosmological simulation Magneticum Pathfinder, we evaluate the orbits of satellite galaxies in clusters with mass ranges up to Mhalo ∼ 1015 Msol.
 Thus, we are able to achieve a statistically relevant sample of galaxies inside clusters, which we further split into quiescent and star-forming galaxies.
-This split allows us to observe the internal galactic evolution and study its dependence on the radial distance and anisotropy parameter.
-We then extend our investigation and consider the evolution from high redshift to present day.
-This allows us, among other considerations, to relate infalling galaxies with their progenitors, so as to understand the star formation history.
-To evaluate the validity of the simulation-based findings, we compare, where possible, with observations.
-We find that at redshifts z < 0.5 the vast majority of galaxies are quenched through ram-pressure stripping during their first passage.
+The figure to the left shows the radial phase space of star-forming satellite galaxies at different cluster masses and redshifts.
+This split allows us to connect the internal galactic evolution with the location in phase space, i.e. the specific cluster environment.
+We find that at redshifts z < 2.0 the vast majority of galaxies are quenched through ram-pressure stripping during their first passage.

 In addition to a statistical approach, we also track individual